typesense/typesense-website/docs-site/content/guide/install-typesense.md

   </template>
 </Tabs>

-If you are using Typesense on Windows WSL , get the hostname for server on which Typesense is running using `wsl hostname -I` in cmd .**You would be able to connect to this hostname/ip directly from windows**.A BAT file can be created with command `powershell.exe /c wsl.exe sudo /usr/bin/./typesense-server --config=/etc/typesense/typesense-server.ini` and set to execute at startup.
+You can retrieve the hostname for the server on which Typesense is running using `wsl hostname -I` in cmd.
+**You should be able to connect to this hostname/IP address directly from Windows**.

+If you'd like Typesense to be started at startup, you can create a BAT file with the command `powershell.exe /c wsl.exe sudo /usr/bin/./typesense-server --config=/etc/typesense/typesense-server.ini` and set it to execute at startup.

 By default, Typesense will start on port 8108, and the installation will generate a random API key, which you can view/change from the [configuration file](./configure-typesense.md#using-a-configuration-file) at `/etc/typesense/typesense-server.ini`